nano13579/RP2040-devboard/README.md

 # an rp2040 dev board

-This is a dev board based upon the rp2040 microcontroller, a 32-bit dual-core ARM Cortex-M0+.
-This board comes with flash memory, a 12 MHz crystal oscillator, and USB-C for power with an LDO.
+This is a dev board based upon the RP2040 microcontroller, a 32-bit dual-core ARM Cortex-M0+.
+This board comes with flash memory, a 12 MHz crystal oscillator, a USB-C for power with a Low-Dropout Regulator, and light sensing capabilites.

 ![Schematic:](images/schematic.png)